nano-wallet-company/nano-wallet-ios/CODE_OF_CONDUCT.md

 # Nano Wallet Company Code of Conduct

-Nano Wallet Company strongly values contributors from anywhere, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
-As a result, the Nano Wallet Company team has agreed to and enforces this code of conduct in order to provide a harassment-free experience for everyone who participates in the development of Nano Wallet Company products.
+Nano Wallet Company strongly values contributors from anywhere, regardless of gender, sexual orientation, disability, physical appearance, national origin, body size, race, or religion.
+As a result, we have agreed to and abide by this code of conduct in order to provide a harassment-free experience for everyone who participates in the development of our open source software.

 ### Summary

-Harassment in code and discussion or violation of physical boundaries is completely unacceptable anywhere in Nano Wallet Company codebases, issue trackers, Slack, Discord, mailing lists, meetups, and other events.
-Violators will be warned and then blocked or banned by the core team at or before the 3rd violation.
+Harassment in code or discussion or violation of physical boundaries is completely unacceptable anywhere in Nano Wallet Company codebases, issue trackers, Slack, Discord, mailing lists, meetups, and other events.
+Violators will be warned and then blocked or banned at or before the 3rd violation.

 ### In detail